apollographql/apollo/docs/source/platform/schema-registry.md

 id      schema        tag
 ──────  ────────────  ───────
-190330  example-4218  staging
+190330  example-4218  current
 ```

 ### Hooking into CI

-To get the full value out of Apollo's platform, the schema registry should always be representing what's running live on your services.
-We highly recommend that you set up the `apollo service:push` command in your continuous delivery pipeline so that you push a new version of your schema to the registry every time a change is deployed.
+To get the full value out of Apollo's platform, the schema registry should be an accurate representation of what's running live on your services.
+To achieve this, you should add the `apollo service:push` command to your continuous delivery pipeline so that your schema is pushed to the registry on every deploy.
 This is how you will maintain accurate schema change tracking, schema change validation, schema documentation, etc.

 Here is a sample configuration for pushing a schema using CircleCI: